warner121/wizepair2/README.md

 ]'
 ```

 The request above should yield the following response.
 This contains 4 attempted SMIRKS encodings for each pair of molecules, with decreasing atomic environment radii as described in the original paper.
 The response also contains sanitised fragments describing the transformation, the percent common structure between the two molecules, and a boolean indicating if the SMIRKS was valid.
-Validitiy is established when application of the `smirks` to `smiles1` successfully yields `smiles2` (potentially amongst other products).
+Validity is established when application of the `smirks` to `smiles1` successfully yields `smiles2` (potentially amongst other products).

 ```json
 [